tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 When you describe the endpoint, you list the end path only (hence the term "*end* point").
 The full path that contains both the base path and the endpoint is often called a resource URL.

 In our sample API scenario, the endpoint is just `/surfreport/{beachId}`.
 You don't have to list the full resource URL every time (which would be `https://api.openweathermap.org/surfreport{beachId}`).
 Including the full resource URL would distract users from focusing on the path that matters.
-In your user guide, you usually explain the full resource URL, along with the required [authorization](docapis_more_about_authorization.html), in an introductory section.
+In your user guide, you usually explain the full resource URL, along with the required [authorization](docapis_more_about_authorization.html), in an introductory section (such as the [Getting started tutorial](docapis_doc_getting_started_section.html)).

 ## How to group multiple endpoints for the same resource